Day 46 — 07.07.18 — Lincoln, MT to Missoula, MT — 81.16 miles — 1,871.7 elevation gain

 I pee inside the store (in a specified toilet, in case you were confused momentarily).
 I buy some sachet-tubes of mixed nuts, Nature Valley Oats ‘n Honey granola bars (the ones in the green and yellow wrappers that are the progenitors of bars as we know them today), and ask to fill my bottles of water from the soda machine (being supremely careful not to let a drop of syrup enter my bottle, lest I ruin this freebie for anybody else in future).
 I offer my nomad (?) friend some of the booty, not sure if it would be insulting to give him some cash.
 I mean like a twenty.
 I decide not to.

 Briefly breaking bar together, he asks me The Burning Question on Everyone’s Mind: “Are you headed to Glacier?”
 Whether my trip is to include Glacier National Park (which I KNOW IS AMAZING I’VE LOOKED IT UP AND SEEN PICS PLUS YOU HAVE TOLD ME) has become, over the past several weeks, one of those thorn-in-one’s-side questions that everyone seems to ask and I find myself somewhat defensively—and regretfully and FOMO-ly, almost guiltily—explaining that, no, it’s not on my route this time.
 “Ohhhhhhhhh, tooooo baaaaad” opines every person in the State of Montana, and every person who’s ever been to Montana, and everyone who hasn’t but has heard of Big Sky/The Treasure State’s greatest treasure.
 “You’re missing out.
 It’s the most amazing thing.
 You’re route is bunk if you’re not doing Glacier.
 I went, because my trip was amazing, unlike your trip and you as a person, both of which pale drastically in comparison in my amazingness.
 In fact, your trip offers zero amazement without Glacier,” says the world.
 I GET IT.
 I SHOULD BE DOING IT.
 I leave this dude tsk-tsking at my terrible fortune of a trip across Montana without Glacier.
 No one seems to care about my defense: practically the whole reason I chose this route so was I could visit my actual friends in Missoula.
-And YES, I KNOW that there’s a route that heads due north from Missoula to Glacier, only a couple of days’ ride.
+And YES, I KNOW that there’s a route that heads due north from Missoula to Glacier, only several days’ ride.
 [BTW I recently made a new Missoula-based friend through an online NA meeting and I told him that I want to do that ride.
 And yes, he also asked The Burning Question on Everyone’s Mind, but 2.5 years down the road, I’m a hell of a lot less worked up about it!
 Maybe he’ll even be game to do it with me.
 So wait for it.
 I will get my Glacier on, bears be damned!]

 I am also insanely horny.